adriangb/scikeras/docs/source/advanced.rst

 abstraction in the form of Scikit-Learn style transformers, one for ``X`` (features) and one for ``y`` (target).
-By implementing a custom transformer, you can split a single input ``X`` into multiple inputs for :py:class:`tensorflow.keras.Model` or perform any other manipulation you need.
+By implementing a custom transformer, you can split a single input ``X`` into multiple inputs for :py:class:`keras.Model` or perform any other manipulation you need.
 To override the default transformers, simply override :py:func:`scikeras.wrappers.BaseWrappers.target_encoder` or :py:func:`scikeras.wrappers.BaseWrappers.feature_encoder` for ``y`` and ``X`` respectively.